IRLib2 A Library for Receiving, Decoding and Sending Infrared Signals Using Arduino.

 This library is covered under the GNU GENERAL PUBLIC LICENSE Version 3.
 See LICENSE.txt for a copy of the license.

 A detailed Users Manual consisting of a reference, several tutorials, and information on how to implement new protocols is available in .docx, .pdf and .epub formats in the IRLib2/manuals/ folder.

 Because this is such an extensive rewrite of IRLib1 and is not backwards compatible, we have made this a separate GitHub repository.
 The code for IRLib 1.51 is the final version and will no longer be updated or maintained.
 New users should use this library.
 Only use the original versions for existing projects that require its original design.
 In other words IRLib 1.x should be considered depreciated.

 This repository consists of a total of five libraries each of which must be in your arduino/libraries/ folder.
 So for example it should be installed as follows…

 Do not install them in a single folder such as this…

 Supported platforms include most 8-bit AVR Arduino boards such as Arduino Uno, Leonardo, and Mega 256.

-Also supports boards with SAMD 21 processor such as Arduino Zero, Arduino M0 Pro, Adafruit Feather M0, Adafruit Circuit Playground Express, Adafruit Trinket M0, Adafruit Gemma M0, and Arduino MKR 1000, and Adafruit QT Py M0.
+Also supports boards with SAMD 21 processor such as Arduino Zero, Arduino M0 Pro, Adafruit Feather M0, Adafruit Circuit Playground Express, Adafruit Trinket M0, Adafruit Gemma M0, Arduino MKR 1000, and Adafruit QT Py M0.
 Now supports SAMD51 boards such as Adafruit Feather M4, Adafruit Metro M4, and Adafruit Grand Central M4.
 Documentation has been updated to include all new protocols and platforms.